High school sweethearts rekindle their love 46 years later in the Black Hills - NewsBreak

 Rapid City brewery also a South Dakota farm winery

 RAPID CITY, S.D.
-(KOTA) - A farm winery sources at least 50% of its ingredients from South Dakota.
+(KEVN) - farm winery sources at least 50% of its ingredients from South Dakota.
 Although Cohort Craft Brewery doesn’t make any wine, they do produce mead, which is sometimes referred to as “honey wine” because the drink is fermented honey.
-Since Cohort sources all of its mead ingredients from South Dakota, they are considered a farm winery.
+Since Cohort sources all of its mead ingredients from the Mount Rushmore State, they are considered a farm winery.

 sdpb.org